Portuguese art: Contemporary artists

-Paula Rego is celebrated for her narrative-driven paintings, including works like Dog Woman and Abortion, which responded to Portugal's abortion referendum.
+Paula Rego is celebrated for her narrative-driven paintings, including works like Dog Woman and Abortion and Untitled: The Abortion Series, which responded to Portugal's abortion referendum.
 Her art has been showcased at Tate Modern and Casa das Histórias Paula Rego.
 Rego also worked in azulejo, with pieces featured in the Lisbon Metro.
 Contemporary azulejaria artists like Júlio Pomar and Manuel Cargaleiro have influenced European art with geometric forms and a contrasting style, shaping the modern evolution of this medium.

 The Berardo Collection features paintings by Jorge Martins, whose works create a "porous space" open to diverse visual codes and influences, including cinema, photography, graphic design, and painting, often echoing minimalist sculpture and literary themes.

 Carlos Barahona Possollo is known for his mythical and iconographic themes.
 His representation of mythology is unconventional, depicting Greek and Roman gods, Catholic saints, fauns, and other creatures in unexpected poses, often in private moments with clear contemporary influences.

 Alberto Lume's work spans from abstract to academic styles.
 His themes are a blend of simplicity, bucolic charm, naïve expressiveness, and subtle natural sensuality.
 Lume's delicate balance of colors, themes, and characters reflects extraordinary sensitivity.

+Shoe of pots (2007) by Joana Vasconcelos.

 In 2006, the Belém Cultural Center held a retrospective of Lume's work.
 Previously, Serralves had showcased Paula Rego's art to 200,000 visitors.
 Today, Joana Vasconcelos represents Portugal's growing influence in contemporary art.

 In 2007, Portugal opened the Berardo Collection Museum at the Belém Cultural Center in Lisbon.
 Serralves in Porto is also internationally acclaimed.

 In 2012, the "Portugal Telecom Foundation" modern art collection became one of the few touring collections in Portugal, showcasing significant Portuguese artists from the 1960s onward, including Lourdes Castro, Alberto Carneiro, Helena Almeida, António Palolo.
 Artists with a page in Portuguese are mentioned in the main page on Portuguese contemporary art.
+Female artists have been prominent in Portugal in recent decades.
+In 2021 the Calouste Gulbenkian Museum in Lisbon presented an exhibition called All I Want featuring the work of 40 women from the beginning of the 20th century.

 Azulejos

 The Portuguese glazed tiles (azulejos) are one of Portugal's best decorative arts.
 Many 16th and 17th century buildings are lined with tiles, and the rooms and halls of palaces and mansions have tilted panels following a colour motif.
-Some prime examples of this style of art are the Pátio da Carranca (courtyard of Carranca) of the Paço de Sintra (Palace of Sintra), the São Roque church in Lisbon and the Quinta da Bacalhoa at Vila Fresca de Azeitão near Setúbal.
+Some prime examples of this style of art are the Pátio da Carranca (courtyard of Carranca) of the Sintra National Palace, the São Roque church in Lisbon and the Quinta da Bacalhoa at Vila Fresca de Azeitão near Setúbal.